 The following are eleven good questions for salespeople.
 In order to be an effective salesperson, it is about knowing the right questions to ask and not so much about knowing all the answers.

 1. Why are you looking to make a change?

 When speaking with a prospect that is interested in purchasing your products and services, it is valuable to gather why they’re seeking to make changes.
-We can tell the prospect ourselves why they should make a change, but getting the prospect to tell you why, in their own words, they would like to make a change can reveal some valuable information.
+We can tell the prospect why they should make a change, but getting the prospect to tell you, in their own words, why they would like to make a change can reveal some valuable information.

 You may uncover that you’re not talking to a qualified prospect if they’re not able to answer you or don’t have a valid answer.